aumouvantsillage/awesomewm-pinenote/README.md

 In `/etc/systemd/logind.conf.d/power-button-suspend.conf`:

-* Suspend when pressing the power button.
+* Suspend when the power button is pressed.

 TODO
 ----